President: Bob Dodd

-The Cape Elizabeth Historical Preservation Society is located at Fort Williams at 1000 Shore Road, in Fort Williams Building #326 which was the Bachelor Officers Quarters.
-Normally, it is staffed on Thursdays from 9:00 a.m. – 12:00 p.m.
-We are now open for visitors from 9:00 to noon.
+The Cape Elizabeth Historical Preservation Society is located at Fort Williams at 1000 Shore Road, in Building #326 which was the Bachelor Officers Quarters.
+We are now open for visitors from 9:00am to noon on Mondays and Thursdays.
 If you wish to do research in our holdings, please contact us to schedule an appointment.
-Email: email@example.com or telephone 207-808-8127.
+Email: firstname.lastname@example.org or telephone 207-808-8127.

 Please join us to preserve and promote interest in Cape's fascinating past.
 Members' benefits include lectures, outings, and the Society's newsletter "The Keeper" which highlights treasures from our archives.
 The annual membership fee is $25.00, and is due the first of September.
 Click here for a membership form.